Legal Claim Assistant

 If you were stopped at a light, slowing for traffic, or following the rules of the road and you were struck from behind, responsibility usually rests with the driver who hit you.
 You are also typically not at fault if the other driver was texting, impaired, speeding beyond speed limits, or failed to maintain a safe distance.

 There are also cases where a third party shares or holds fault.
 For example, a driver who cuts abruptly into your lane and slams on the brakes might cause the following vehicle to hit them, even if that rear driver tried to stop.
 If the front driver engages in reckless behavior, such as brake-checking, they may be held liable for the rear-end collision.
 Brake failure, defective brake lights, or hazardous road conditions can pull in additional parties, like a vehicle owner or a public agency.
 Weather conditions, such as rain or ice, can contribute to rear-end collisions by affecting a driver’s ability to stop in time.
 Poor road conditions, such as potholes or construction zones, can also contribute by forcing drivers to stop suddenly.
-A lawyer will look carefully at the facts, police report, and any video or witness statements from the accident scene before determining fault.
+A lawyer will look carefully at the facts, police report from the responding police officer, and any video or witness statements from the accident scene before determining fault.

 If you were a passenger, you are almost never considered at fault and can usually pursue a claim against the responsible driver’s insurance, and in some cases against your own uninsured or underinsured motorist coverage.